 Key Monitoring Provisions:

-- Crown will provide funds for OHA to hire its own independent monitoring company to do annual audits, quarterly visits, random sampling and testing to analyze Crown’s third party work
+- Crown will provide funds for OHA to hire its own independent monitoring company to do annual audits, quarterly visits, and random sampling and testing to analyze Crown’s third-party work.

 - Crown will increase monitoring for sediment during spring runoff.

 - Crown will lower the threshold for corrective action if sedimentation increases in Marias Creek.

 - Crown will collect baseline water quality and quantity data for residents’ wells that are reasonably close to the mine if residents have concerns.

 - Crown will send OHA all monitoring data.

 - OHA will be permitted access to the mine site.

 - Crown and OHA will attend an annual meeting to discuss monitoring results.

 - As long as they are operating the dewatering wells, Crown will run water over to the headwaters of Gold and Bolster creeks to maintain seasonal baseflow.

 - After closure of the mine Crown, will retire 25 acres of the Lost Creek Ranch irrigation water (15 acres more than the agencies required).
 This would add water to Myers Creek and Bolster alluvial fan groundwater to replace the predicted permanent reduction caused by mining.